mgnsk/sway-fader/README.md

 # sway-fader

-sway-fader fades in visible windows when a workspace is focused.
+sway-fader fades in windows on workspace switch and window creation.

 Example config in ~/.config/sway/config to keep `foot` terminal transparent and other windows opaque: